mweiherer/local-irbsm/README.md

 6. Right coracoid process (from the patient's perspective; so it's actually *left* from your perspective!)

 We recommend using [MeshLab](https://www.meshlab.net)'s PickPoints (PP) tool, which allows you to export selected point positions as XML file with `.pp` extension.
-You can directly pass this file into `reconstruct.py`.
+You can directly pass this file to `reconstruct.py`.
 Alternatively, you can use your favorite point picker tool and pass points as comma-separated `.csv` file.
 Lastly, we also provide a simple application to interactively select points, just run
 ```